 Imagine being able to combine the best of search engine and social media advertising: the ability to have your ads shown to users who are actively searching for products like yours, alongside the capability to promote your products to users passively browsing through their feed.

-That's essentially what you get with the Pinterest advertising system and Promoted Pins.
+That’s essentially what you get with ads on Pinterest, formerly known as Pinterest ads.

-If you aren’t familiar with Promoted Pins or how to use them, don’t worry.
-This beginner’s guide to Pinterest advertising will take you through the process of setting up successful Promoted Pin campaigns.
+If you aren’t familiar with ads on Pinterest or how to use them, don’t worry.
+This beginner’s guide to Pinterest advertising will take you through the process of setting up successful Pinterest ad campaigns.

-While Pinterest users are mostly women (70%), the platform has also seen a big increase in the number of men signing up as it fast becomes a go-to site for finding and saving ideas and inspiration of any kind.
+While Pinterest users are mostly women (60%), the platform has also seen a big increase in the number of men signing up, as it fast becomes a go-to site for finding and saving ideas and inspiration of any kind.

-Pinterest ads, or Promoted Pins, generally work best for merchants who run stores in those industries that dominate Pinterest feeds to begin with:
+Ads on Pinterest generally work best for merchants who run stores in those industries that dominate Pinterest feeds to begin with:

 - Handmade goods

-But this doesn’t mean that only businesses within these verticals can rock Promoted Pin campaigns and see great results.
+But this doesn’t mean that only businesses within these verticals can rock Pinterest ad campaigns and see great results.
 Instead, it may require fine-tuned targeting or a more creative angle.
 I’ve seen great ads from companies in the education, photography, and even marketing industries.

-Keep in mind, however, that even organic content on Pinterest can have a lot of sales potential—93% of pinners say they use the site to make purchasing plans and research products, and 40% of users have a household income of more than $100k, so they have quite a bit of spending power.
+Keep in mind, however, that even organic content on Pinterest can have a lot of sales potential—those that use the platform weekly are 2.2 times more likely to say it’s the most influential platform in their purchase journey versus social media platforms.
+And 45% of people in the US with a household income of more than $100,000 are on Pinterest—that makes for quite a bit of spending power.